goderich/dissertation/dissertation.md

 Different Atayal dialects have various consonant and vowel alternation processes that are especially visible in verbs, thanks to the complex verb morphology of the language.
 These alternation processes, described in @sec:synchronic-alternations, manifest in irregular verbs, which have to be learned specifically with the correct alternations.
 Paradigm leveling is the reversal of this process, or put in other words, it is the regularization of irregular verbs.

 This regularization or paradigm leveling process evolved at different speeds in different dialects.
 Some dialects, like Matu'uwal or Matu'aw, have very little if any paradigm leveling, while others, like Skikun or Klesan, regularize a large portion of irregular verbs.
-It may be possible that this regularization process has sped up in recent decades due to language attrition among younger speakers, however it started long before today: Ogawa records the regularized Squliq form *k\<in\>at-an* 'to bite (LV.PFV)' in the beginning of the 20th century [@ogawa1935, p.
+It may be possible that this regularization process has sped up in recent decades due to language attrition among younger speakers, however it started long before today: Ogawa and Asai record the regularized Squliq form *k\<in\>at-an* 'to bite (LV.PFV)' in the beginning of the 20th century [@ogawa1935, p.
 47].

 Some of the paradigm leveling processes are systematic, and affect whole classes of alternations.
 Other alternation processes may only be partly affected by regularization, as it can happen on a case-by-case basis.
 Both types are presented in this section.